MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Email validation when users specify custom permissions.
 Also, multiple email addresses can now be specified by pressing Enter.

-- The parent label is not displayed when all its sub-labels are configured for production and the client does not have an edition of Office that supports protection.
+- The parent label is not displayed when all its sub-labels are configured for protection and the client does not have an edition of Office that supports protection.

 ## Version 1.7.210.0